-In order to register as a cooperative society in India, we need 50 members each from two states of India.
+In order to register as a Multi State Cooperative Society in India, we need 50 members each from two states of India.
 We have completed 50 members milestone from Kerala and we need 50 members from one more state.
 To be a member, you need to commit to buying at least one share, which is currently set to worth 1,000 INR.
 Scroll down and you will find a form.
 Please fill that form to pledge membership of the cooperative.

 Below table shows the number of people from each state who committed to be a member of Prav Cooperative Society: